 After an initial academic review, applicants to the Nuclear Medicine Technology, Radiation Therapy Technology or Radiologic Technology programs may be required to interview with the program coordinator.
 Space is limited in these programs and students are encouraged to apply prior to May 1 for the fall semester and before November 15 for the spring semester.

-Transfer applicants may visit campus any Monday - Friday, but we encourage you to join us for an upcoming Transfer Appointement to receive a same-day admission decision while you’re on campus.
+Transfer applicants may visit campus any Monday - Friday, but we encourage you to join us for an upcoming Transfer Appointment to receive a same-day admission decision while you’re on campus.

 An interview is not mandatory, but it is highly recommended for all transfer applicants.
 If you are not able to come to campus for an in-person interview, we can do your interview remotely using Skype.